 Traditional and cultural wedding elements will easily guide your planning process in a particular direction.
 You can use any culture-specific must-haves as a springboard to deciding a larger overall theme.

 In traditional Chinese weddings, for instance, the color red is used to symbolize joy, good fortune, and happiness.
-This can mean choosing red lanterns for lighting or designing floral centerpieces that feature pomegranates and red dates.
+This can mean choosing red lanterns for lighting, designing floral centerpieces that feature pomegranates and red dates, or using red text for your ceremony programs.

 Adding traditional elements allows you and your SO to celebrate your unique cultures, and they can also help ease the stress of decorative decision-making.

-No matter your vibe, use style and decor to make your wedding as unique as you and your significant other.
+The point is, no matter your vibe, you'll want to use style and decor to make your wedding as unique as you and your significant other.

 Once you’ve decided on a wedding style, it’s time to tap into your inner designer and get to decorating.
 Like any good wedding checklist, we’ll start with the biggest considerations and work our way down to the tiniest details on the smallest decorations.